African American Art History Initiative

 Outcomes

-The initiative’s major areas of development include archive and library acquisitions, oral histories, and public dissemination through exhibitions, programming, and publications.
-AAAHI also supports two scholars in residence annually.
+The initiative's major areas include archive and library acquisitions, research projects and academic outreach, interpretive programming, education, and cataloging.

 Background